Government of Sacramento County, California: History

-The current charter was proposed by the Sacramento County Board of Freeholders and ratified by the electorate on February 18, 1933 and became effective July 1, 1933.
+The current charter was proposed by the Sacramento County Board of Supervisors and ratified by the electorate on February 18, 1933 and became effective July 1, 1933.

 Other governments

-California
+State of California

 The Sacramento County Superior Court, which covers the entire county, is not a County department but a division of the State's trial court system.
 Historically, the courthouses were county-owned buildings that were maintained at county expense, which created significant friction since the trial court judges, as officials of the state government, had to lobby the county Board of Supervisors for facility renovations and upgrades.
 In turn, the state judiciary successfully persuaded the state Legislature to authorize the transfer of all courthouses to the state government in 2008 and 2009 (so that judges would have direct control over their own courthouses).
 Courthouse security is still provided by the county government under a contract with the state.

-Sacramento
+City of Sacramento

-The government of Sacramento operates as a charter city (as opposed to a general law city) under the Charter of the City of Sacramento.
-The elected government is composed of the Sacramento City Council with 15 city council districts and the Mayor of Sacramento, which operate under a mayor-council government.
+The City of Sacramento operates as a charter city (as opposed to a general law city) under the City of Sacramento Charter.
+The elected government is composed of the Sacramento City Council with 8 city council districts and the Mayor of Sacramento, which operate under a mayor-council government.
 In addition, there are numerous departments and appointed officers such as the City Manager, Sacramento Police Department (SPD), the Sacramento Fire Department (SFD), Community Development Department, City Clerk, City Attorney, and City Treasurer.
-As of 11 December 2012 the current mayor was Kevin Johnson and the current councillors were:
+As of December 2024 the current mayor is Kevin McCarty and the current councillors are: